gpestana/notes/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.md

+---
-# Privacy preserving lookups with In-DHT Onion Routing [RFC]
+title: "Privacy preserving lookups with In-DHT Onion Routing"
+author: "Gonçalo Pestana (goncalo@hashmatter.com)"
+date: DRAFT
+---

 *DRAFT: This document is work in progress.
 Please send your comments, suggestions and corrections to gpestana@hashmatter.com or join the conversation at [@notes-github]*

-**Abstract**: In this paper, we discuss design and implementation details for using onion routing to preserve privacy of lookup initiators in Distributed Hash Tables (DHTs).
+**Abstract**: In this paper we discuss design and implementation details of using onion routing to preserve privacy of lookup initiators in Distributed Hash Tables.
 We also review literature and outline open challenges and future work to achieve a privacy preserving DHT protocol which is secure, scalable and do not rely on centralized parties.

-## Introduction
+# Introduction

+Privacy preserving networks are important (...); P2P networks are good for designing protocols that are private.
+However, given its collaborative nature, naive P2P networks are more vulnerable to privacy attacks that centralized services [ref].

-### Distributed hash tables
+## Distributed hash tables

 Distributed Hash Table (DHT) is a network overlay that implements a hash table over a P2P network.
 The user API with has two primitives: `store(data)` and `lookup(ID)`, which allows peers to store and lookup for data in the network.
 While each node in the network is assigned with an unique ID belonging to a certain ID domain, the data stored in the network is also uniquely identified with an ID belonging to the same ID domain.
 This property is the basis to resolving the location of content in the network, since the peers with the closest ID of a certain data chunk are responsible for storing it.
 The gist of any DHT is its routing protocol, which defines how peers collaboratively pass requests within each other in order to resolve the correct peer where data is stored (or where to store the data, depending on what action is taking place).
 Although different flavors of DHT protocols implement routing in different ways, the many

 This design enables peers to coordinate itself to store and retrieve keyed values without central point of authority or registry and provide a decentralized.

+Current well known applications of DHTs are (...)

-### The problem: lookup initiator privacy
+## The problem: lookup initiator privacy

 When peers make a network request for a specific data ID, usually a chain of network requests starts in order for the lookup initiator to learn which peer in the network has the data - or if the data is not available.
 While the open collaborative nature of DHTs enables large networks of peers to resolve requests without a a single point of failure and central authority, it also leaks information to anyone in the network regarding what peers are requesting.
 Potentially any peer in the network has access to  which data is requested by any network peer.
 On applications where sensitive data is stored and requested, this poses a privacy problem to every peer in the network and renders the whole network unusable from a privacy perspective.

+## Onion routing

-## A (potential) solution: In-DHT onion routing
+# A (potential) solution: In-DHT onion routing

 Onion routing allows bidirectionally traffic with reduced latency in P2P networks and gets its protection from creating cryptographic circuits along routes that an adversary is unlikely to observe and/or control.
 These properties make onion routing a good fit for DHTs routing where the lookup initiator is private.